Safely Exit

 • Which part of your whole self might need the most attention and protection here?
 (Integrative)

-You’ve been exploring the option of Parenting through the five parts of your whole self.
+You’ve been exploring the option of Parenting through the five parts of your Whole Self.

 You’ve noticed what feels tense and what feels steady or calm.